hperedo/Python-Script-for-ML-NLP-Development-Framework/README.md

 # Python-Script-for-ML-NLP-Development-Framework
 Python Script for ML/NLP Development Framework
 A comprehensive, production-ready framework for Machine Learning (ML) and Natural Language Processing (NLP) tasks.
-This modular system is specifically designed to support technical document authoring through classification, summarization, generation, and information extraction, all accessible via a robust FastAPI interface.
+This modular system is specifically designed to support technical document authoring through classification, summarization, generation, and information extraction in Oxygen, all accessible via a robust FastAPI interface.

 ## The Big Picture: Why This Combination is Powerful
 Think of the project in two main parts: